You are here

-If you believe that you have an existing complementary medicine listed in the ARTG that will need to transition to the assessed listed pathway you can refer to information on transitional arrangements for existing listed medicines below.
+If you believe that you have an existing medicine listed in the ARTG that is eligible for transition to the assessed listed pathway you can refer to information on transitional arrangements for existing listed medicines below.

-Assessed listed medicines evidence guidelines have been developed to assist applicant to understand the regulatory requirements.
+Assessed listed medicines evidence guidelines have been developed to assist applicants to understand the regulatory requirements.
 You are advised to review these guidelines when preparing an application for an assessed listed medicine.

 The TGA has also compiled a list of frequently asked questions (FAQs) which you can refer to for further information.

-The current regulatory framework for complementary medicines has two pathways for the assessment of lower risk (listed) and higher risk (registered) medicines.
-Introduction of the assessed listed medicines pathway creates a three-tiered framework for complementary medicines which will ensure that there is a balance between ensuring adequate consumer protections are in place while better aligning regulatory effort with risk.
+Introduction of the assessed listed medicines pathway creates three ARTG entry pathways for complementary medicines which will ensure that there is a balance between ensuring adequate consumer protections are in place while better aligning regulatory effort with risk.

 The introduction of the assessed listed medicines pathway: